 Review and where to download: qBittorrent

-Another lightweight uTorrent replacement, with anonymous chat channels
+A lightweight uTorrent replacement with built-in chat channels

 As well as all of the standard torrenting features such as throttling, encryption and bandwidth management, there is also a social aspect to Tixati.
 Channels (decentralized and anonymous) can be used to chat with seeds and peers, which could prove handy if you're struggling to grab the last few megabytes of a file and want to ask for more seeds or faster uploads.